jacwah/treef/README.md

     grep -v '^!_' tags | cut -f 2 | treef

-## Developing
+## Testing
-Building is simple:

-    make

-Run automated tests:
+Run automated tests with

     make test

 The tests will run with Valgrind's memcheck if installed.
 See TESTING.md for help on writing test cases.